neavemj/globalCoralMicrobiomes/README.md

 # MEDecomposition
-Minimum Entropy Decomposition analysis for the global microbiome study
+Minimum Entropy Decomposition analysis for the global microbiome study, including phyloseq and R analysis